 Periodontist: Specialist Periodontal Services

-Submit Referral Online Monica is dedicated to providing the best treatment and care to all her patients.
+Submit Referral Online Nellie is dedicated to providing the best treatment and care to all her patients.
 She is happy to discuss any treatment options with her patients and discuss any treatments available with your dentist or hygienist/therapist.

 She is also dedicated to making sure you are well maintained after your treatment and so will liaise with your hygienist/therapist at your practice, to ensure you are cared for in the appropriate way to maintain your periodontal health.